 2. Interactive elements are not conveyed as interactive

-Interactive elements such as links and buttons are strong that can execute an action.
+Interactive elements such as links and buttons are strong indicators that an action can be executed.
 When elements are not conveyed as interactive, this can confuse users.
 Also, they might miss crucial controls for completing an action.

 To identify this problem, testers must go through the content from top to bottom to figure out what is interactive.
 They can do this by activating every single one to see what happens or gauging which of the labels seem actionable.